MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 5. Put the cap back on and press and hold the cap until the pairing LED flashes.
 6. On the Surface Hub Bluetooth settings, choose **Surface Hub 2 Pen**.
 7. Complete the pairing operation.
-8. If the pairing is not successful, attempt to pair the pen again.
+8. If the pairing is not successful, you can attempt to pair the pen again.
+If that doesn't work, you can test to see if the battery is charged by verifying the pen works in the Whiteboard application.
+If not, then replace the battery and then try to pair the pen again.
 If necessary, reboot the device and then try again.

 **Set pen shortcuts**
 The Surface Hub pen has a shortcut button sometimes referred to as a "tail click".
 Configuring shortcuts requires you to first pair the pen, as described earlier.